justinjest/python-essentials/lessons/07Introduction to Databases and SQL.md

 ### **Steps:**

 1. Use SQL `CREATE TABLE` queries to define the structure of your database.
-This code is added to `lesson07_a.py`.
+This code is added to `lesson07_a.py`.  **Note** It is best to use `CREATE TABLE IF NOT EXISTS`, as in the example code that follows this section.
+Otherwise your code will fail the second time you run it, as the table already exists.
 2. Execute these queries within your Python script using the `execute()` method of a database cursor.

 **Tables:**